darinz/ML/03_advanced_classification/02_kernel_properties.md

 We will answer this question at the end of this subsection after we go through several concrete examples of kernels.

+## From Computational Techniques to Mathematical Rigor

+In the previous section, we explored the **kernel trick** - a powerful computational technique that allows us to work in high-dimensional feature spaces without explicitly computing the features.
+We saw how kernels can capture complex non-linear patterns efficiently and enable algorithms to operate in infinite-dimensional spaces with finite computation.

+However, having this computational tool raises a fundamental question: **What makes a function a valid kernel?** Not every function $K(x, z)$ corresponds to an inner product in some feature space.
+We need mathematical criteria to distinguish valid kernels from invalid ones.

+This motivates our exploration of **kernel properties** - the mathematical foundations that tell us which functions can serve as kernels.
+We'll learn about positive semi-definiteness, Mercer's theorem, and the conditions that guarantee a function corresponds to a valid feature map.

+The transition from kernel methods to kernel properties represents the bridge from computational techniques to mathematical rigor - understanding not just how to use kernels, but why they work and how to design new ones.

+In this section, we'll explore the mathematical properties that make kernels valid and learn how to test whether a given function can serve as a kernel.

 ## Concrete Examples of Kernels

 ### Example 1: The Quadratic Kernel